 Fall, spring.
 Credit, one hour.
 Independent study of listed activities at the advanced level.
-Student must have permission of faculty member to enroll.
+Students must have permission of faculty member to entoll.
 Activity planned and executed by the individual student under faculty guidance.
 Students must have had the basic course in the area of their intended advanced study.
-May be taken under any of the three areas, but may be taken only once.
+May be taken under any of the three areas, but only once.
 This course does not satisfy area requirements in physical education.